Display¶

 are often the same.

-The following example shows an implementation over FreeRTOS.
+The following example shows an implementation with FreeRTOS.

 // fill the LLUI_DISPLAY_SInitData structure